-- 29. Individuals should be able to: - a) obtain from the personal information controller confirmation of whether or not the personal information - 29-31.
+- 29. Individuals should be able to: - a) obtain from the personal information controller confirmation of whether or not information the personal - 29-31.
 The ability to access and correct personal information, while generally regarded as a central aspect of privacy protection, is not an absolute right.
 This Principle includes specific conditions for what would be